ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 # Motivation
 Originally, I built my DIY FFB pedal from metal parts.
 After using it some time, I wanted to know, whether I can come up with a mechanical design that can be mostly 3d printed and is still rigid enough to withstand the heavy loads accuring in simracing.
+Furthermore, I wanted to reduce the weight of the components, hopefully seeing a positive impact in the pedal response time.
 This repo documents the journey of doing that

 # Problem
 Usually metal is much stronger than plastic and FDM 3d printed parts are weaker than injection molded counterparts.